Shannon Kelley: Marriage and professional career

 Kelley began dating Mary Lou Retton, winner of the Olympic gold medal in the Gymnastic Individual All-around competition at the 1984 Summer Olympics in Los Angeles, while in college.
 They were engaged in 1989, shortly before he graduated, and married in 1990.
 They have four daughters.
 One of Shannon's daughters is McKenna Kelley, Level 10 gymnast who won the 2014 Nastia Liukin Cup.
-They divorced in February 2018.
+They divorced in February 2018 for undisclosed reasons.

 After school, Kelley earned a master's degree in business administration from the University of St. Thomas in Houston and became a successful partner in an investment firm and real estate developer in Houston.

 Coaching career

 Kelley decided to pursue his dream job as a college football coach and in 2009 was hired as the quarterbacks coach at Division II Fairmont State University in his wife's hometown of Fairmont, WV.
 He stayed for two seasons and then became the running backs coach at Division II California (PA) University for the 2011 season.

-In 2012, he was hired as the assistant coach, primarily working with running backs, at Division I FCS Houston Baptist University for the Huskies first season of collegiate football.
+In 2012, he was hired as the assistant coach, primarily working with running backs, at Division I FCS Houston Baptist University for the Huskies' first season of collegiate football.
+He left the team in 2020 and became an account manager with NETSYNC.